Astherus Staked BNB (ASBNB) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Astherus Staked BNB Historical Price

-According to the latest data gathered on Astherus Staked BNB live price page, the current price of Astherus Staked BNB is 602.37USD.
-The circulating supply of Astherus Staked BNB(ASBNB) is 175.22K ASBNB , giving it a market capitalization of $105.58M.
+According to the latest data gathered on Astherus Staked BNB live price page, the current price of Astherus Staked BNB is 597.9USD.
+The circulating supply of Astherus Staked BNB(ASBNB) is 174.53K ASBNB , giving it a market capitalization of $104.35M.

 How Does Astherus Staked BNB (ASBNB) Price Prediction Module Work?